SamCoVT/TaliForth2/docs/manual.md

 These tools have an annoying "feature" of having their version number in the executable name.
-To work around this, I created symbolic links in my personal bin folder (eg. a folder in my path) as shown below.
+To work around this, I created symbolic links in my personal bin folder (e.g. a folder in my path) as shown below.
 You will need to adjust with the name of these utilities on your system.

     ln -s /usr/bin/asciidoctor.ruby3.2 asciidoctor